Jelleas/CheckPy/README.rst

    to the user.
 In this case however, no message is provided.
 -  On line 4 the ``description`` method is bound to a lambda which when called produces a string message describing the intent of the test.
--  On line 5 the ``success`` method is bound to a lambda taking in a message (``info``) and returning a string which describes the information that should be shown to the user in case the test passes.
-   The argument ``info`` comes from the second returned value of the ``test`` method, and can be used to relay information found during execution of the test to the user.
--  On line 6 the ``fail`` method is bound to a lambda.
-This method is used to describe information that should be shown to the user in case the test fails.
-Its workings are the same as the ``success`` method on the previous line.
+-  On line 5 the ``fail`` method is bound to a lambda.
+This method is used to provide information that should be shown to the user in case the test fails.
+The method takes in a message (``info``) which comes from the second returned value of the ``test`` method.
+This message can be used to relay information found during execution of the test to the user.

 Writing tests
 -------------